 It is a comprehensive topic which includes its sub disciplines like geomorphology, petroleum geology, mineralogy, structural geology, environmental geology and engineering geology.
 Soil science is the study of soil as natural resources on the surface of the earth including, soil classifications and mapping; physical, chemical, biological, and fertility properties of soils, and these properties in relation to the use and management of soil.
 A number of developments incorporating the effects of new phenomena and new variables on the behavior of soils will be described and discussed.

 Recent developments in unsaturated soil mechanics will be reviewed first.
 It will be shown that they provide a consistent framework for understanding the engineering behavior of unsaturated soils and the effects of suction and moisture changes.
 Building on those developments, soil behavior is further explored by considering the effect of high and low temperatures as well as of chemical variables.
 The resulting generalized view of soil behavior is then applied in the analysis of field situations.

-Geology and soil science Summit will provide a unique scientific and technical platform to share the research experiences among the best-available experts and professionals from all over the world engaged in different fields of Geology and soil science.
-We welcome all the participants and contributors to join us at the Geology and soil science Summit 2018 and all members of the Organizing Committee look forward to meet you in Bali, Indonesia.
+Geological & Environmental Sustainability Conference will provide a unique scientific and technical platform to share the research experiences among the best-available experts and professionals from all over the world engaged in different fields of Geological and Environmental Sustainability.
+We welcome all the participants and contributors to join us at the Geology and Environmental Sustainability 2018 and all members of the Organizing Committee look forward to meet you in Bali, Indonesia.